 The Master Plan calls for circulation infrastructure and related policies and programs that together are intended to provide for the safe and efficient movement of people and things around the campus while also encouraging a more complete shift to an active transportation approach - one that emphasizes walking, bikes and buses over cars.
+Alternative transportation is important because transportation (largely commuting) accounts for nearly half of Green House Gas emissions generated at Cal Poly.

 The 2001 Master Plan encouraged the reduction of cars on campus through several means including more on-campus residences, the closure of certain roads in the Academic Core, the re-location of parking outside the Academic Core, and other programs encouraging alternative transportation.
-Subsequently, portions of Via Carta, Inner Perimeter and South Perimeter roads were converted to pedestrian ways and bicycle paths; a bicycle plan was adopted that is being incrementally implemented; local transit routes were adjusted with the cooperation of the city and new, upgraded transit stops were developed.
+Subsequently, portions of Via Carta, Poly View Drive and South Perimeter roads were converted to pedestrian ways and bicycle paths; a bicycle plan was adopted that is being incrementally implemented; local transit routes were adjusted with the cooperation of the city and new, upgraded transit stops were developed.
 Between 2001 and 2011, the number of per capita commuter parking permits was halved and transit ridership approximately doubled.